justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ###### Example 4: Automated paper review

-&emsp; Academic, and, in particular, mathematical, manuscripts often take months to properly review.
+&emsp; Academic, and, in particular, mathematical, manuscripts frequently take months to properly review.
 However, an autoformalizer would be able to instantly check that all of the underlying mathematical theory is correct.
 Then, human reviewers could focus on the impact of the ideas, instead of laboring over small details.
 This will become increasingly important as AI helps write more papers, or even entire ones by itself, creating a need for a quick way to review this growing volume of information.
-Furthermore, I believe that this could help decentralize academia, allowing a more democratic process towards evaluating papers, as any mathematical paper could be put online with the reader knowing everything in it is logically sound.
+Furthermore, I believe that this could help decentralize academia, creating a democratic process for publishing papers, where any mathematical paper could be put online with the reader knowing everything in it is logically sound.

 ###### Example 5: Mathematical superintelligence

-&emsp; As discussed in the introduction, current LLMs are poor at mathematical reasoning.
-Even if they do improve, I still believe a specialized program would be more efficient and be able to better index information.
-It seems apparent to me that the best way to train such a program would be on formalized mathematics, but we have only formalized an extremely small portion of the literature.
-Hence, an autoformalizer could be an important step towards technological acceleration via superintelligence: Many research areas have simply not been explored properly due to the limited capacity of human intelligence.
+&emsp; An autoformalizer could generate an extensive repository of mathematics in Lean, providing a foundation to train mathematically super-intelligent AI.
+In particular, a specialized AI trained in this manner would likely outperform a general-purpose system in mathematical reasoning.
+To illustrate this, let us consider the analogy of chess: Would artificial general intelligence really outperform a dedicated chess engine in the game?
+The same logic applies here—specialization often trumps general intelligence in specific domains.
+By leveraging formalized mathematics, we could create an unparalleled tool capable of exploring research areas currently limited by human cognition.

+&emsp; An example of such intelligence would be a *mathematics mining machine*.
+I am quite curious about the possibility of a computer program which could, without interaction to physical reality, produce interesting mathematical results.
+A lot of what we know and are interested in is driven by physics, allowing us to move between the real and the abstract when creating models.
+However, I want to figure out how quantify the significance of theorems, and I hope to discuss this in a future essay.

+&emsp; A mathematically superintelligent AI could profoundly impact society.
+While mathematical research appears to have slowed, it is unlikely that the field’s potential has been fully realized.
+This is important: Mathematics often inspires innovation in other domains, catalyzing technological advances.
+Furthermore, we currently live in a dark age, where we more preoccupied with *proving* things are true, rather than *understanding* the meaning of existing ideas.
+Such AI would allow us to instantly know whether or not something is true, why it is true, and allow us to analyze the broader societal importance of mathematical constructs.

+&emsp; Finally, I shall briefly mention the story of Alexander Grothendieck and Jean Dieudonné.
+When writing the Éléments de Géométrie Algébrique (EGA), a foundatinal mathematical text in algebraic geometry, Grothendieck relied upon a distinguished mathematician and former member of the Bourbaki group, Dieudonné, to refine and organize his writing.
+Grothendieck's radical and creative nature was complimented by the mature writing of Dieudonné, allowing him to efficiently place his constructions into a mathematically rigorous, formalized text.
+I personally benefitted from this, as I found reading the EGA to be much easier than some of Grothendieck's earlier writing, such as his Tôhoku paper.
+Perhaps at some point we will all be allowed to be more imaginative like Grothendieck, relying upon AI to test our ideas in a rigorous setting.

 ## 3. Creating an autoformalizer